 Related equations are expressed as follows.
-The equations are taken after or further simplified from the models presented in the references as follows [20, 21].
+The equations are taken after or further simplified from the models presented in the references as follows [21, 22].

 In the following equations, there are no parameters and heat transfer for graphite moderators used in thermal reactors.
 However, the DYMOS model for thermal reactors with graphite moderators is verified as described in Section 3.4.
+This model includes similar equations of heat transfer between fuel salt and the graphite.